tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

 ### Why Docker?

 You need to install Docker in order to complete the source code analysis.
-This is because the analysis uses several system dependent software libraries so by using Docker the analysis can use those libraries without you requiring to install the correct versions and dependencies.
+This is because the analysis uses several system dependent software libraries.
+By using Docker, the analysis can use those libraries without requiring you to install any other dependencies.

 ### What about security?